NewYaroslav/obfy/README.md

 This brings us back to the swampy area of C++ and macros.
 There are several voices whispering loudly that macros have nothing to do in a C++ code, and there are several voices echoing back that macros if wisely used can help C++ code as well as good old style C. I personally have nothing against the wise use of macros, indeed they came to be very helpful while developing this framework.

-And last, but not least, the numeric value wrappers do not work with floating point numbers.
-This is due to the fact that extensive binary operations are used on the number to obfuscate its value and this would be impossible to accomplish with floating point values.
+Numeric value wrappers also work with floating point variables. `OBFY_V` can wrap `float` and `double` values by obfuscating their underlying byte representation.
+The `OBFY_N` macro remains limited to integral and enumeration constants.

-For occasional floating point constants you can assemble them from integers with `OBFY_RATIO_D` or `OBFY_RATIO_F`, e.g. `double pi = OBFY_RATIO_D(314, 100);`.
+For floating point constants you can assemble them from integers with `OBFY_RATIO_D` or `OBFY_RATIO_F`, e.g. `double pi = OBFY_RATIO_D(314, 100);`.
 These macros divide the obfuscated numerator and denominator at runtime.
 If an exact IEEE-754 bit pattern is required, store the bits as an integer and recover the value via `OBFY_BIT_CAST`.

 # Some requirements